apache/doris-website/versioned_docs/version-2.1/admin-manual/config/fe-config.md

 MasterOnly：true

-Max number of load jobs, include PENDING、ETL、LOADING、QUORUM_FINISHED.
+Max number of load jobs, include PENDING, ETL, LOADING, QUORUM_FINISHED.
 If exceed this number, load job is not allowed to be submitted

 #### `db_used_data_quota_update_interval_secs`